maylisw/TwitterProject/readme.md

  I think step 7 is done and it's not terribly complicated.

  #####Step 2
- - Takes the HTML String and turn to plain text (no idea currently)
+ - Takes the HTML String and turn to plain text
+ - The plain text is one long string --> seems to have a bunch of HTML formatting code in the middle
+ - Need to get rid of all the random bits because it might throw off the tokenizer and tagger